eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 -   Method D: Per-Relying Party attestations, as specified in requirement 8 below.

+##### REQUIREMENT 4
-1. To the maximum extent possible, Wallet Providers, PID Providers, and Attestation Providers SHALL ensure that Users do not notice which of the methods referenced in requirement 3 is used for their PIDs, attestations, or WUAs, and that Users will not be involved in managing the re-issuance of new attestations.
+To the maximum extent possible, Wallet Providers, PID Providers, and Attestation Providers SHALL ensure that Users do not notice which of the methods referenced in requirement 3 is used for their PIDs, attestations, or WUAs, and that Users will not be involved in managing the re-issuance of new attestations.

 > Note: The topic of re-issuance will be further discussed with Member
 > States.

+##### REQUIREMENT 5
-1. When using Method A for a given type of PID, attestation, or WUA,
+When using Method A for a given type of PID, attestation, or WUA,

-    1.  the Wallet Unit SHALL present each PID, attestation, or WUA only once to a Relying Party, except when it has fallen back to Method B as specified below.
+a. the Wallet Unit SHALL present each PID, attestation, or WUA only once to a Relying Party, except when it has fallen back to Method B as specified below.

-    2.  the Wallet Unit SHALL have a lower limit for the number of unused PIDs, attestations, or WUAs it holds, and SHALL request the issuance of a new batch when this limit is reached.
-During the first issuance of a new PID, attestation, or WUA, see requirement <span class="mark"></span>10, the PID Provider, Attestation Provider or Wallet Provider SHALL inform the Wallet Unit about the value of the lower limit and the size of the batch to be requested.
+b.  the Wallet Unit SHALL have a lower limit for the number of unused PIDs, attestations, or WUAs it holds, and SHALL request the issuance of a new batch when this limit is reached.
+During the first issuance of a new PID, attestation, or WUA, see requirement 10, the PID Provider,
+Attestation Provider or Wallet Provider SHALL inform the Wallet Unit about the value of the lower limit and the size of the batch to be requested.

-    3.  if the Wallet Unit must request a new batch of PIDs, attestations, or WUAs, but is not able to do so because it is offline, the Wallet Unit SHALL warn the User that they are about to lose the possibility to present this PID or attestation to a Relying Party (or any PID or attestation, in case of the WUA) and request them to connect their device to the internet.
+c. if the Wallet Unit must request a new batch of PIDs, attestations, or WUAs, but is not able to do so because it is offline, the Wallet Unit SHALL warn the User that they are about to lose the possibility to present this PID or attestation to a Relying Party (or any PID or attestation, in case of the WUA) and request them to connect their device to the internet.

-    4.  if the Wallet Unit has run out of unused PIDs, attestations, or WUAs, but is not able to request a new batch because it is offline, it SHALL fall back to method B specified in requirement 6.
+d. if the Wallet Unit has run out of unused PIDs, attestations, or WUAs, but is not able to request a new batch because it is offline, it SHALL fall back to method B specified in requirement 6.
 This means that, when requested by a Relying Party, it SHALL present one of the used PIDs, attestations of WUAs.
 The Wallet Unit SHALL return to using method A as soon as it is able to go online and request a new batch of PIDs, attestations or WUAs.

+##### REQUIREMENT 6
-2. When using Method B for a given type of PID, attestation, or WUA,
+When using Method B for a given type of PID, attestation, or WUA,

-    1. When requested to do so, the Wallet Unit SHALL present that PID, attestation or WUA multiple times to the same Relying Party, or to different Relying Parties.
+a.
+When requested to do so, the Wallet Unit SHALL present that PID, attestation or WUA multiple times to the same Relying Party, or to different Relying Parties.

-    2. The Wallet Unit SHALL request the PID Provider or Attestation Provider to issue a new PID, attestation , or WUA some time before the one existing in the Wallet Unit expires.
-During the first issuance of a PID, attestation, or WUA, see requirement
-        <span class="mark"></span>10, the PID Provider, Attestation
+b.
+The Wallet Unit SHALL request the PID Provider or Attestation Provider to issue a new PID, attestation , or WUA some time before the one existing in the Wallet Unit expires.
+During the first issuance of a PID, attestation, or WUA, see requirement 10, the PID Provider, Attestation
 Provider, or Wallet Provider SHALL inform the Wallet Unit about the moment at which the Wallet Unit must request the issuance of a new PID, attestation, or WUA, relative to the expiration date of the existing one.

 Notes: